-COVID-19 has shaken the globe to its core.
-Every last segment of the business world has been affected by the epidemic, and customer retention tools, such as loyalty programs, play a vital role in helping companies re-emerge after the crisis.
-On the other hand, pharmacies and drugstores proved to be quite resilient during the crisis, so the challenge they face is twofold: find a way to innovate, and keep their rapidly growing customer base loyal.
+Every last segment of the business world has been affected by the epidemic, and customer retention tools, such as loyalty programs, play a vital role in helping companies maintain their customers going forward.
+On the other hand, pharmacies and drugstores proved to be quite resilient, so the challenge they face is twofold: find a way to innovate, and keep their rapidly growing customer base loyal.
 Pharmacy loyalty programs will be essential for pharmacy chains and drugstores intending to retain both old and new customers, as well as for encouraging customers to fill their basket with a wide variety of products, not just medicine.

 What Are Pharmacy and Drugstore Loyalty Programs?

 Drugstore and pharmacy loyalty programs are customer retention (and sometimes acquisition) tools that cater to an audience with high purchase frequency.
 In a highly crowded market that gives customers plenty of options to fill their prescriptions and purchase health-related products — the latter including online webshops as well — drugstore and pharmacy loyalty programs aim to give buyers a reason to be faithful to a particular brand.

 Loyalty and brand advocacy are particularly important in this vertical, considering that the second-largest customer segment — that consists of roughly 35% of the total customer base — are retirees and recovering patients, who not only tend to make their significantly high-value purchases at the same store, but also contribute the most to over-the-counter medicine sales.
 Therefore, retaining this segment using a loyalty program should be the utmost priority for all pharmacies.